 \subsection{Executing \textit{Tagging} queries}

 Recall that for \textbf{\textit{Tagging}}, a camera runs multipass filtering; the objective of each pass is to tag, as positive ($P$) or negative ($N$), at least one frame from every K adjacent frames.
 We call $K$ the group size; \sys{} pre-defines a sequence of group sizes as refinement levels, e.g., $K$ = 30, 10, ..., 1.
-As in prior work~\cite{noscope,focus,blazeit}, the user specifies tolerable error as part of her Tagging query, e.g., 1\% false negative and 1\% false positive; \sys{} trains filters with thresholds to meet the accuracy.
+As in prior work~\cite{noscope,focus,blazeit}, the user specifies tolerable error as part of her query, e.g., 1\% false negative and 1\% false positive; \sys{} trains filters with thresholds to meet the accuracy.

-\paragraph{Policy for selecting frames} The goal is to quickly discover easy frames (in individual groups) to tag while dynamically balancing the workloads between the camera and the frame upload (for the cloud to tag).
-Algorithm~\ref{algo:tagging} shows how one operator $op$ works in each pass, which consists of two stages. i) \textit{Rapid attempting}. $op$ scans all the groups; it attempts one frame per group; if it succeeds, it moves to the next group; otherwise, it adds the undecidable frames to the upload queue (line 3--10). ii) \textit{Work stealing}. $op$ seeks to steal work from the end of the upload queue.
-For an undecidable frame $f$ belonging to a group $g$, $op$ attempts other untagged frames in $g$; once it succeeds, it removes $f$ from the upload queue as $f$ no longer needs to be tagged in the current pass. (line 11--16).
-After completing one pass, the camera switches to the next refinement level (e.g., 10 $\rightarrow$ 5).
-It keeps all the tagging results ($P$, $N$, and $U$) while cancels all pending uploads to release the bandwidth for next refinement.
-It executes the frame scheduling algorithm until it meets the finest refinement level or query terminated.
+\paragraph{Policy for selecting frames} The goal is to quickly tag easy frames in individual groups while balancing the workloads of on-camera processing and frame upload.
+An operator $op$ works in two stages of each pass. i) \textit{Rapid attempting}. $op$ scans all the groups; it attempts one frame per group; if it succeeds, it moves to the next group; it adds undecidable frames ($U$) to the upload queue. ii) \textit{Work stealing}. $op$ steals work from the end of upload queue.
+For an undecidable frame $f$ belonging to a group $g$, $op$ attempts other untagged frames in $g$; once it succeeds, it removes $f$ from the upload queue as $f$ no longer needs tagging in the current pass.
+After one pass, the camera switches to the next refinement level (e.g., 10 $\rightarrow$ 5).
+It keeps all the tagging results ($P$,$N$,$U$) while cancels all pending uploads.
+It re-runs the frame scheduling algorithm until it meets the finest refinement level or query terminated.